 Defenses against cross-site request forgery

-sameSite attribute as well as a dedicated
+sameSite attribute and a dedicated anti-CSRF

-anti-CSRF cookie using the
+cookie using the

 synchronizer token pattern.